himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 Enter the coordinator URL (ex: `https://gitlab.com`)

-Then, enter the *gitlab-ci* token for the runner.
+Next, a *gitlab-ci* token must be shared with the runner.

 <a href="/img/posts/create-gitlab-runner/gitlab-runner-settings.png">
 <img alt="Gitlab Runner Settings" src="/img/posts/create-gitlab-runner/gitlab-runner-settings.png" style="max-width: 100%;"/></a>
 <div class="caption">Gitlab Runner**s** Settings Page</div>

 To obtain a gitlab-ci token, got to **Admin Area** -> **Overview** -> **Runners**.
-Then, on the right there should be a token to use during setup.
+On the right, there should be a token to use during setup.

 When the runner registrations asks for the token, use the "registration token" listed in the "Set up a shared Runner manually" section.

-Next, provide a short description for the runner, and then add a tag or two for it (when prompted).
+Next, provide a short description, and add a tag or two (when prompted).

-Lastly, enter the executor (what system on the runner *does* stuff).
-For now, I've just been using `"shell"` for my needs, as these VMs are fully dedicated to be used as runners.
+Lastly, enter the executor (the system on the runner that executes commands).
+For now, I've been using `"shell"` for my needs, as these VMs are fully dedicated to be used as the runners for a single project.

 Congrats, the runner should be registered!
 Now to set it up...

 ## Link to CI/CD Builds

-Now, it's time to link up the runner to a CI/CD job.
+It is time to link up the runner to a CI/CD job.
 This can be done with tagging, but I currently just have one pipeline using my runners, so haven't used the tags as much.
-Edit the runner by clicking the runner's `edit` icon.
+Edit the runner by clicking its  `edit` icon.

 <a href="/img/posts/create-gitlab-runner/runner-edit.png">
 <img alt="Gitlab Runner Settings" src="/img/posts/create-gitlab-runner/runner-edit.png" style="max-width: 100%;"/></a>
 <div class="caption">Gitlab Runner Edit Page</div>

 In the runner edit menu, ensure that the "`Active`" checkbox is checked.
-I've also checked the "`Run untagged jobs`" box for this runner.
-This will allow it to pick up any job that does *not* have a tag.
+I've also checked the "`Run untagged jobs`" box for this runner, which will allow it to pick up any job that does *not* have a tag.
 If the runner is to be assigned to a *specific* project, that can be enabled/assigned below in the "`Restrict projects for this Runner`" section.